submini/balatro-mod-index/README.md

 - **requires-steamodded**: If your mod requires the Steamodded mod loader, set this to `true`.
 - **categories**: Must be of `Content`, `Joker`, `Quality of Life`, `Technical`, `Miscellaneous`, `Resource Packs` or `API`.
 - **author**: Your chosen username or handle.
-- **repo**: A link to your mod’s repository.
+- **repo**: A link to your mod's repository.
 - **downloadURL**: A direct link to the latest version of your released mod.
 (Can be same as `repo` if no separate download link exists.)

 ### 3. thumbnail.jpg (Optional)
 If included, this image will appear alongside your mod in the index.
-Maximum and recommended size is 1920 × 1080 pixels.
+Maximum and recommended size is 1920x1080 pixels.

 ## How to Publish